Practice Policy Update Regarding COVID-19Read Our Full Policy

 Dental Implant-secured Bridge

 Your dentist can secure a dental bridge with dental implants.
-A dental implant secured bridge will provide added oral health benefits such as bone retention and prevention of possible tooth shifting.
+A dental implant-secured bridge will provide added oral health benefits such as bone retention and prevention of possible tooth shifting.
+We recommend securing bridges with implants often, because of the added benefits that implants offer.

-Implant secured bridges do not require damaging surrounding healthy teeth and can help support a stable and durable oral foundation.
+Implant-secured bridges do not require damaging surrounding healthy teeth and can help support a stable and durable oral foundation.
 Additionally, dental implants promote continued bone growth, preventing both bone shrinkage and gum recession associated with traditional bridges and dentures.
+They also last longer than traditional bridges and function very similarly to natural teeth.
 Dr. Weinstock provides comprehensive dental implant services for convenience and consistent results.

 A bridge is a set of prosthetic teeth that link together.
-Your dentist will use this custom-made device is to replace a missing tooth or teeth by anchoring to neighboring teeth on either side.
+Your dentist will use this custom-made device to replace a missing tooth or teeth by anchoring it to neighboring teeth, referred to as the anchor or abutment teeth, on one or both sides.

-When you replace a lost tooth with a bridge, your dentist will need to prepare the teeth on either side.
+When you replace a lost tooth with a bridge, your dentist will need to prepare the anchor teeth on either side.
 This is similar to how they would prepare a tooth for a dental crown.
-The preparation of both teeth allows us to create sufficient space to accommodate the materials needed to serve as abutments to hold the prosthetic (replacement) tooth in place.
+It involves significantly reducing the size of the teeth.
+The preparation of these teeth allows us to create sufficient space to accommodate the materials needed to serve as abutments to hold the prosthetic (replacement) tooth in place.
+It also allows us to create a surface that the prosthetic tooth will attach to and firmly hold the bridge in place.

-Crowns and bridges are most often made from superior materials such as semiprecious or precious metals, porcelain, or a fused combination of the two materials and ceramic material.
+A dental bridge is often made from superior materials such as semiprecious or precious metals, porcelain, or a fused combination of the two materials and ceramic material.
 The metal substructure serves to give the bridge its strength and the porcelain permits us to achieve excellent aesthetics.
+These materials may be matched to the exact color, shape, ad size of your natural teeth to ensure that they blend in seamlessly with the rest of your smile.

 Beauty, function, and tissue compatibility are important to consider when selecting the material most suitable for you.
 Your dentist will carefully fit the bridge on to the prepared teeth.
 The bridge will fit under the gum tissue to hide the junction between the tooth and the bridge.
 Your dentist will secure the bridge in place using special adhesive dental cement.